What is tuberculosis?

 Today, in the arsenal of medicine there is a BCG vaccine against severe, generalized forms of tuberculosis, such as tuberculous meningitis and miliary tuberculosis.
 They are especially dangerous for children of the first year of life.

 Without vaccination with the BCG vaccine, the risk of a fatal case in a child who contracts this type of tuberculosis reaches 92%.
 That is why this vaccine is administered so early — on the 3-5th day of a baby's life.
 This is the recommended age for vaccination, but children older than 5 days can and should also be vaccinated.
 If vaccination was not carried out before 2 months of life, the Mantoux test is used to assess the need for vaccination: BCG vaccination is carried out only if the test result is negative.
 Revaccination with the BCG vaccine is currently not recommended because its effectiveness has not been proven, so this vaccination is given once in a lifetime.
 During life, a person vaccinated with BCG may get tuberculosis, but will not have a generalized form of TB with multiple lesions of several organs.
-It is important to note that the BCG vaccine has no age restrictions: in case of a negative result of the Mantoux test in Ukraine, it is recommended to vaccinate children of any age with BCG.
+It is important to note that the BCG vaccine has no age restrictions: in case of a negative result of the Mantoux test in Kosovo, it is recommended to vaccinate children of any age with BCG.
 What's more: the Ministry of Health recommends that medical workers actively insist on BCG vaccination of children under 5 years of age during each of their visits to a medical facility.
 In some cases, BCG vaccination may also be indicated for adults: for example, for entry into a country that requires this vaccination; medical workers; persons living in a cell with patients with TB with extended drug resistance, who, due to the peculiarities of the course of TB disease in them, can constantly secrete TB mycobacterium in sputum.

 BCG does not guarantee that the child will not get tuberculosis, but it provides full protection against the deadly generalized forms of tuberculosis - tuberculous meningitis and miliary tuberculosis.